Photo Submission - Submit by July 22, 2016

 Shoulders MUST be included and image MUST be centered.

-NO hats, sunglasses, or any paraphernalia.
-Background MUST be solid white.
+NO hats, sunglasses or any paraphernalia.
+Background should be solid white.

-- A website will appear redirecting you to the Cavalier Advantage Online System.
+- Click on NETBADGE using your UVA computing ID and password.
+(A website will appear redirecting you to the Cavalier Advantage Online System.)

 - Click on the "Submit ID Photo" button.